ufs-community/UFS_UTILS/tests/README.md

 ### RUNNING THE TESTS:

 Tests will automatically be run by Github actions upon each commit.
-To run the tests locally, do a 'make test' after the 'make install' command.
-For the parallel tests to run locally, update the machine-specific "mpi_exec" script under UFS_UTILS/cmake with your run account and queue.
+To run the tests locally, do a 'make test' or 'ctests --verbose' after the 'make install' command.
+When using 'make test', the standard output from the tests will be in your build directory - ./build/Testing/Temporary.

-The standard output from the tests will be in your build directory - ./build/Testing/Temporary
+For the parallel tests to run locally, update the machine-specific "mpi_exec" script under [cmake](../cmake) with your run account and queue.

 ### QUESTIONS